iGrid Control - Distinctive Features

 7. Sort types and multi-column sorting

-The contents of iGrid can be sorted by several columns simultaneously based on a wide range of sort criteria (cell value, cell text disregarding character case, cell icon or extra icon, selection, cell text indentation, cell foreground or background color, etc - or even you can define your own sort rules).
+The contents of iGrid can be sorted by several columns simultaneously based on a wide range of sort criteria (cell value, cell text disregarding character case, cell icon or extra icon, selection, cell text indentation, cell foreground or background color, etc. - or even you can define your own sort rules).

 8. Useful methods to automate important everyday tasks

-properties which allow you to save and restore the grid layout (the width of each column, their position and visibility) and the sort criteria the user has set.
-You can do it in only one line of code with these properties! - The row height can be automatically calculated based on the contents of the cells using the
+• The LayoutCol and LayoutSort properties which allow you to save and restore the grid layout (the width of each column, their position and visibility) and the sort criteria the user has set.
+You can do it in only one line of code with these properties!

-method allows you to adjust the number of visible items in the drop-down part of a combo, and theAutoAdjustWidth
+• The built-in comboboxes have similar methods.
+The SetHeightInItems method allows you to adjust the number of visible items in the drop-down part of a combo, and the AutoAdjustWidth method automatically adjusts the dropdown list width based on the longest text width of comboitems.

 9. Virtual mode and effective memory management